Categories for Self-Exploration

 - What do you want out of college?
 What do you want to learn in and out of school?
 What skills do you want to improve?
 What occupation would you like to be prepared for upon graduation?
 If you identify what you want to gain from your college education, you can set some goals for yourself and develop a plan to get the most out of the next few years.

 When you have completed several or all career inventories, be prepared to use the test results to bridge your interests and skills to one or more possible careers.
-Make an appointment with Career Development Services to review your results and discuss your plans.
+Make an appointment with the Career Development Office to review your results and discuss your plans.
 Additional assessments are available through the Career Development Services Office.